Mandatory COVID-Related Apps

 Employee Travel Advisories

-Effective September 16, 2020, Rutgers instituted an additional requirement to prohibit university employees from returning to campus for fourteen days after travel to one of the countries or territories on the CDC’s Level 3 Travel Advisory List.
+Effective September 16, 2020, Rutgers instituted a requirement to prohibit university employees and students from returning to campus for fourteen days after travel to one of the countries or territories on the CDC’s Level 3 Travel Advisory List.
 Access the full list of countries with the Level 3 Designation on the CDC webpage.

-The current suspension of all in-person events such as classes, programs, camps, conferences, or other activities at Rutgers University remains in place this fall to ensure we do our part to limit opportunities for the virus to spread.
+The current suspension of all in-person events such as classes, programs, camps, conferences, or other activities at Rutgers University remains in place until further notice to ensure we do our part to limit opportunities for the virus to spread.